 Figure 7.
-UAV-borne orthophotograph overlaid with plan of Palazzo di Cosimo de’ Medici.
+UAV-borne orthophotograph overlaid with the plan of the Palazzo di Cosimo de’ Medici.

-Historical photogrammetry, therefore, allows above all to obtain metric information unavailable in other graphic archive documentation.
-These findings allowed to provide a 2-D outline for the entire complex, which is in turn essential for subsequent 3-D reconstruction.
-Calculated elevations of lost buildings, along with numerical information on historical documents, provides an useful support for possible reconstruction of the interior, also taking advantage of extant building portions (Figure 7).
+Historical photogrammetry, therefore, makes it possible to obtain metric information that is unavailable in other graphic archival documentation.
+These findings enabled the creation of a 2D outline for the entire complex, which is in turn essential for subsequent 3D reconstruction.
+Calculated elevations of lost buildings along with numerical information from historical documents provide a useful support for a possible reconstruction of the interior that could also take advantage of extant building portions (Figure 7).

 3D virtual reconstruction

-Palazzo di Cosimo de’ Medici has been partially reconstructed using Autodesk’s Revit BIM software.
-For this purpose, the first step provided using Autodesk’s ReCap software to export the point cloud of the status quo model in Revit.
-A local reference system is also created, as per Revit requirements, starting from the WGS84 reference system of the photogrammetry model.
-This step provides use of Autodesk’s AutoCAD software to trace the plans of the three levels of the building, previously processed in QGIS, as stated in 3.2.1.
-Subsequently, in Revit, the point cloud model provides the basis to reconstruct the first level of the building, corresponding to the ground level plan of the Palazzo.
-In order to retrieve the elevation information for the other levels, horizontal sections of the point cloud are checked against 3-D points detected on historic images.
-Upon calculation of the height of the different levels, these are defined in Revit and the matching plans are imported.
-This information is fed into Revit to reconstruct the walls.
+The Palazzo di Cosimo de’ Medici was partially reconstructed using Autodesk’s Revit BIM software.
+For this purpose, the first step involved using Autodesk’s ReCap software to export the point cloud of the status quo model in Revit.
+A local reference system was also created, as per Revit requirements, based on the WGS84 reference system of the photogrammetry model.
+This step enabled the use of Autodesk’s AutoCAD software to trace the plans of the three levels of the building, which were previously processed in QGIS as stated in 3.2.1.
+Next, in Revit, the point cloud model provided the basis for the reconstruction of the first level of the building, corresponding to the ground level plan of the Palazzo.
+In order to retrieve the elevation information for the other levels, horizontal sections of the point cloud were checked against 3D points detected on historic images.
+Upon calculation of the height of the different levels, these were defined in Revit and the matching plans were imported.
+This information was fed into Revit to reconstruct the walls.

-The following step involves windows and roofs.
-While 2-D positions of the windows are extracted from historical plans, assessing their height requires photogrammetry information.
-In Revit, different window families and sizes are then defined for each window type.
-Reconstruction of the roofs provides defining the slope by detecting relevant points on historical images, which also supply a visual clue as regards the roof type, e.g. gable or hip roofs.
+The next step involved windows and roofs.
+While the 2D positions of the windows were extracted from the historical plans, assessing their height required photogrammetric information.
+Using Revit, different window families and sizes were then defined for each window type.
+To reconstruct the roofs, the slope was defined by detecting relevant points on historical images, which also supplied visual clues as to the roof type, e.g. gable or hip roofs.

-BIM modelling also provides definition of the building materials: in this case, the poor quality of the historic images prevented retrieving this information.
-However, future integrations covering this part are provided, also involving different expertise areas such as archaeology and architecture history.
+BIM modelling also takes the building materials into consideration, but in this case, the poor quality of the historic images prevented the determination of this information.
+However, future integrations involving different areas of expertise such as archaeology or architectural history could be undertaken to address this question.

-Any ambiguous or hardly readable information were filtered out of the modelling process, only using sources effectively clearing a given reliability threshold in the generation of the BIM model.
+Any ambiguous or illegible information was filtered out of the modelling process.
+Only sources that effectively cleared a given reliability threshold were used in the generation of the BIM model.

 CONCLUSIONS

-TLS is a well-established surveying methodology, whose results provide an effective means of representation of historical and architectural heritage.
-A simple comparison between TLS surveys carried out with a 9-years interval highlights the powerful evolution this technology has underwent in this time span.
+TLS is a well-established surveying methodology that provides an effective means of representing historical and architectural heritage items.
+A simple comparison between TLS surveys carried out at a 9-year interval highlights the powerful evolution this technology has undergone in this time span.

-The new approach to photogrammetry, based on SfM and MVS algorithms has brought over a major change in the geomatics survey routine, allowing to collect high-density colour 3-D point clouds, quite similar in size to those coming from TLS.
-It is however obvious that the achievement of such results requires following strict rules in planning and performing the photographic shoots.
+The new approach to photogrammetry based on SfM and MVS algorithms has led to major changes in the field of geomatics, as it is possible to collect high-density colour 3D point clouds that are quite similar in size to those obtained using TLS.
+It is, however, obvious that the achievement of such results requires adherence to specific guidelines when planning and performing the photographic shoots.